HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 The `jmespath_query` and `attachment` fields are subscription dependent and may not be present.
 Attachment usage and format description can be found in the /subscription endpoint of the [DSS OpenAPI specifications](../../dss-api.yml).

+The `event_timestamp` field is a timestamp for when the event was created, the formatting is in the `DSS_VERSION` format.

+The `dss_api` field is the URL for
 ## Subscriptions

 Event subscriptions are managed via the `/subscriptions` API endpoint, described in detail by the